mrtopher/Cipher/README.markdown

 ## Installation

-1. Upload the Cipher directory to /system/expressionengine/third_party.
+1. Create a directory within /system/expressionengine/third_party called "cipher" and upload ft.cipher.php to it.

 2. Navigate to Add-ons -> Fieldtypes and click Install next to the Cipher fieldtype.